 For the first 90 days, resettlement agencies work with state and local governments and community organizations to help new arrivals settle into their communities.

-Refugees are introduced to their local health care system.
+Refugees are introduced to their local health system.
 Although they have had thorough check-ups before entering the U.S., they receive additional examinations by medical professionals in their new communities.

 - Learning English is an essential step to becoming self-sufficient.
 Agencies help assist refugees to enroll English courses at their local offices or help families find classes nearby.